The browser you are using is not supported. Please consider using a modern browser.

 Eric Hegg, Refugee Agricultural Partnership Program Coordinator at Global Refuge:

 In the thriving rows of our urban garden, Emam, age 11, harvests peppers after patiently waiting weeks for them to ripen.
-This garden, a sanctuary for families like hers, weaves together diverse cultures through the shared joy of nurturing the earth.
+This garden, a sanctuary for families like hers, weaves together cultures through the shared joy of nurturing the earth.
 From the laughter of children playing tag to the pride in gardeners’ eyes as they gather vegetables typically grown in their homeland, each moment here is a testament to the resilience and richness of our shared human experience.
 As we experiment with culturally significant crops, we're not just growing food; we're nurturing a sense of home for those far from theirs.”

 Experience the Story